 Now, Lender X can continue helping underserved home buyers, in tune with FHA’s core mission.

-In short, this new policy may help to maintain the number of lenders available to borrowers with credit scores that do not meet the minimum requirements of non-FHA loans.
+In short, this policy may help to maintain the number of lenders available to borrowers with credit scores that do not meet the minimum requirements of non-FHA loans.

 Typically, there’s a step-down effect across the lending landscape.
 One lender will slightly loosen guidelines, followed by others until a majority function similarly.
 If the new standards work, lenders loosen a bit more.

-FHA Loan FAQs
+FHA loan FAQs

 What credit score do you need to buy a house?